-It is difficult to know what this means.
+It isn’t easy to know what this means.

 “Some of the credit for the pared-down approach goes to SAP’s new S4/Hana in-memory platform, which has simplified much of the technological foundation.
 By eliminating fixed database aggregates and redundancy, for example, the new system can reduce a company’s data footprint by a factor of 10, SAP says.”

 This has nothing to do with the previous statement.
-One is a statement about being open and understanding the customer, and the transition is to a statement about a technology, which then launches into a nonsensical term called “in memory” which we covered in the article How to Understand Why In-Memory Computing is a Myth.
+One is a statement about being open and understanding the customer.
+The transition is to a statement about a technology, which then launches into a nonsensical term called “in memory,” which we covered in the article How to Understand Why In-Memory Computing is a Myth.

 The Data Footprint Reduction?

-The claims of data footprint reduction are also false as we cover in the article The Secret to Not Talking About The Cost of SAP HANA.
+The data footprint reduction claims are also false, as we cover in the article The Secret to Not Talking About The Cost of SAP HANA.

 “By performing both transactional and analytic processing in the same system, the technology promises throughput that’s between three and seven times faster than the traditional SAP implementation.
 Analytics can be as much as 1,800 times faster.”

 This is not what benchmarking on HANA indicates, as covered in the article HANA as a Mismatch for S/4HANA and ERP.
 SAP has no benchmarking or other data points to support the claim of analytics being 1,800 faster.